What is the axion?

-What is the axion? and why it is being searched for by particle physicists? what is its relation with the Dark Matter of the Universe?
+What is its relation with the Dark Matter of the Universe?

 The axion is an hypothetical particle that appears in extensions of the Standard Model of Particle Physics that include the so-called Peccei-Quinn mechanism.
 This mechanism was postulated already 35 years ago to explain an standing problem of the Standard Model: the strong-CP problem.